mauritssilvis/challenges/java/java-project-cli/README.md

 These errors indicate Java was not installed or the Java installation was not found.

-To solve these problems, install the JDK according to the [installation instructions](#111-installation) given above.
+To solve these problems, install the JDK, for example, according to the [installation instructions](#111-installation) given above.
 In the process, ensure the `PATH` environment variable contains a reference to the proper JDK folder.

 #### 2.1.2 The Java version does not match